gurgeous/sinew/README.md

 ## Welcome to Sinew

 Sinew is a Ruby library for collecting data from web sites (scraping).
 Though small, this project is the culmination of years of effort based on crawling systems built at several different companies.
+Sinew has been used to crawl millions of websites.

 ## Key Features